Placing Orders and Other API Functions

 TradingAlgorithm.set_exit_policy(cancel_orders=True, square_off=False)

 Set the exit policy for this strategy.
 If cancel_orders is True and square_off is False, only the open order cancellation is attempted.
 If square_off is True, all open orders are cancelled and positions are squared off.
-The algo will wait for the changes to take effect before issuing an Algo End event to exit.

 • cancel_orders (bool) – Cancel all open order on exit.